 \textbf{Main component analysis.} The contribution of each module (\oursIT~and \oursIR) to subject consistency and pose diversity are evaluated through quantitative and qualitative ablations, as shown in Table~\ref{tab:ablation} and Figure~\ref{fig:ablation}.
 Table~\ref{tab:ablation} shows that both \oursIT~and \oursIR~improve subject consistency, while \oursIT~also enhances pose diversity.
 However, using \oursIR~alone reduces pose diversity—for example, the score drops from 0.0772 to 0.0675 compared to the SDXL baseline.
 When both modules are applied, subject consistency further improves due to their synergistic effect, while pose diversity is preserved.

-Figure~\ref{fig:ablation} visualizes the effective of each module.
+Figure~\ref{fig:ablation} visualizes the effect of each module.
 Compared to Vanilla SDXL, applying \oursIT~preserves the original pose and improves subject consistency, but some details, such as facial identity, remain suboptimal.
-In contrast, \oursIR~alone enhances fine-grained consistency, but leads to nearly identical poses across images, resulting in a substantial loss of diversity.
+In contrast, \oursIR~alone enhances fine-grained consistency, but produces nearly identical poses across images, substantially reducing diversity.
 As shown in the bottom row, combining \oursIT~and \oursIR~improves both coarse and fine-grained consistency without compromising pose diversity.

 \textbf{Study on stage transition point.} Our \ours~adopts a two-stage strategy: identity transport (\oursIT) in the early denoising steps and identity refinement (\oursIR) in the later ones.
 By default, we set the stage transition point at step $t=10$ out of a total of 50 denoising steps (\oursIT~is applied when $t \leq 10$, and \oursIR~afterward).
 In this study, we investigate how the choice of transition point affects generation quality.
 As shown in Figure~\ref{fig:combine_ablate}~(a), we vary $t$ from 2 to 30 and evaluate subject consistency (DINO-v2) and pose diversity.
 We find that our default choice $t=10$ achieves a favorable trade-off between consistency and diversity.